|Home||Project Publications||Photos, Videos||Drawings||Measurements||Bibliography||About Us|

 science.
 No persuasive demonstration of Minoan astronomy had ever been offered.
 Our studies show convincing evidence of it and give its chief

-characteristics (see our articles by linking to Publications).
-We also sought signs of the influence of Minoan astronomy on the Mycenaeans and the
+characteristics (see our articles by linking to Project Publications).
+We also sought signs of the influence of Minoan astronomy with the Mycenaeans and the

 Greeks, who followed the Minoans as inhabitants in Crete.